WeaverFi/cookietrack-api/CONTRIBUTING.md

 - Any static files such as ABIs or token logos updated for the new dapp.
 - A file in `/routes/` with your new API route, as a .js file.

+There is a route template at `/functions/routes/template.js` to help new contributors.

 If your PR isn't reviewed straight away, reach out in our [Discord server](https://discord.com/invite/DzADcq7y75)!

 ## Donations